johnulist/mppaymentstocarriers-1/README.md

 - Upload the module through FTP or your Back Office
 - Install the module
 - Check if there are any errors and correct them if necessary
+- Edit the carrier restrictions on the page "Modules and Services > Payment"
 - Profit!

 ## Compatibility